swcarpentry/managing-research-software-projects/_episodes/01-intro.md

     4. Fast enough to be useful
     5. Can be maintained by people other than its original author(s)
         *   I.e., it is *sustainable*
+    6. Has a citable publication described in an easy-to-find way so that users can credit the project in an academically-digestible form
 *   For our purposes:
     *   3x6: three people for six months
     *   Contributors are frequently time-slicing other projects